The root canal / dental crown relationship. -

 While in this state, it's possible that some type of stimulus (including the process of placing a crown) will trigger the final degenerative process of the tooth's nerve, and its subsequent need for root canal treatment.

 C) How might placing a dental crown stress a tooth?

 If you think about the procedure from your tooth's point of view, the crowning process is a big event.

-- A drill is used to grind a way essentially all of a tooth's enamel layer, and a fairly substantial amount of the dentin encasing its nerve (pulp tissue) too.
+A drill is used to grind away essentially all of a tooth's enamel layer, and a fairly substantial amount of the dentin encasing its nerve (pulp tissue) too.
 Related to this process:

-- The drilling creates jarring vibrations that are transmitted throughout the tooth.
+- The drilling creates jarring vibrations that are transmitted throughout the tooth (physical trauma).

-- And because the dentin layer (the hard tooth structure that surrounds the tooth's pulp) is porous, the mechanical action of the drill can pump bacteria into this layer towards the nerve tissue, thus causing pulp irritation.
+- Because the dentin layer (the hard tooth structure that surrounds the tooth's pulp) is porous, the mechanical action of the dentist's drill can pump bacteria into this layer towards the nerve tissue, which can result in pulpal irritation.

-Each of these separate events has the potential to traumatize the tooth to some degree.
-And the thinner the layer of dentin that exists between the surface of the crown preparation and the tooth's nerve, the more significant the effects of these events can be.
+The effects of each of the separate events mentioned above can be cumulative.
+And the thinner the layer of dentin that exists between the surface of the crown preparation and the tooth's nerve, the more likely that the level of trauma ultimately reached might be significant.

-Isn't this trauma reason enough not to have a crown made for a tooth?
+Isn't this reason enough not to have a crown made for a tooth?